Is an 84-Month Auto Loan a Good Idea?

 When It Makes Sense to Go With an 84-Month Loan:

-- Sorry, the above answer is the only good reason to go with an extended loan.
+Sorry, the above answer is the only good reason to go with an extended loan.
+And if your financial circumstances improve, you should try and pay the loan off earlier (assuming that there are no penalties for doing so).

 When It Does Not Makes Sense to Go With an 84-Month Loan:

-- If you can afford a higher monthly payment.
-Really—why would you prolong the agony of owing someone else money?
-If you are able to comfortably afford a higher monthly payment, it does not make financial sense to drag it out.
+If you can afford a higher monthly payment.
+Really – why would you prolong the agony of owing someone else money?
+If you can comfortably afford a higher monthly payment, it does not make financial sense to drag it out.
+You will end up paying less over the long run, and you will have peace of mind that comes with owning something outright much more quickly.

-- If you have alternative financing available.
-Can you borrow cash from a relative to buy a vehicle?
+If you have alternative financing available, or can you borrow cash from a relative to buy a vehicle?
 If so, you should highly consider doing so to save yourself unnecessary interest payments.
+Make the biggest possible downpayment that you can, and try to pay off the remaining balance as quickly as possible.

-- If you do not really need a vehicle.
-If you live in a major metropolitan area with reliable public transportation, or if you can easily carpool with a neighbor, you need to ask yourself whether or not paying thousands of dollars in interest is really worth it—not to mention the high cost of maintaining, fueling, and insuring a vehicle.
+If you do not need a vehicle, if you live in a major metropolitan area with reliable public transportation, or if you can easily carpool with a neighbor, you need to ask yourself whether or not paying thousands of dollars in interest is worth it—not to mention the high cost of maintaining, fueling, and a vehicle.